EllenMengqiXu/Web_Scraper/README.md

 Use Scrapy framework to crawl information from website.
 ---

-In this project, I use scrapy framework to extract title, url, address, Zipcode and phone number from yelp, 168ganji and other Chinese restauarant advertising website.
+In this project, I use scrapy framework to

+1. extract title, url, address, Zipcode and phone number from yelp, 168ganji and other Chinese restauarant advertising website.
+2. extract tile, url, review, director and so on from douban.

 Prerequisites: